Decision for Citizenship

 We have been asked several times why Gary & I are not just packing our bags and moving to Italy instead of going through the process of trying to obtain dual citizenship.
 Let me try to explain the Italian process as briefly as I can, without details, so perhaps you can understand our decision.

-On the Other Hand
+On the Other Hand… Decision for Citizenship

-On the other hand, if we obtain dual citizenship we can come and go anytime we please and do not have to prove a certain amount of yearly income.
+On the other hand, if we obtain dual citizenship we can come and go anytime we please.
+We do not have to prove a certain amount of yearly income.
 We would also pay fewer taxes and be entitled to health insurance (large cost savings to us!)
 There are many other reasons including the citizens of Italy embracing us as one of their own, instead of a tourist.

 Again, without details of a Permesso di Soggiorno, you can see that is an easier road to try and obtain dual citizenship.
-Realize that not everyone is lucky enough to have a parent or grandparent that never naturalized to an American citizen so; this road is not available to everyone.
+Realize that not everyone is lucky enough to have a parent or grandparent that never naturalized to an American citizen.
+So, this road is not available to everyone.
 It may have cost us more now but, we are hoping for dual citizenship it will cost us less in the end.

 So if you have been following our journey you are aware that we meet with the Italian Consulate on November 2nd.
 We will then know if she believes we have proven our qualifications.
 For the record, the application is for Gary.
 If he is granted dual citizenship, I will too by marriage.